 We hope you enjoy our delicious, handmade breads!

 How long does it stay so delicious?

 In general, since our breads are made with natural levains, or pre-ferments, they stay fresh much longer than standard, speed-process factory loaves.

 Under good conditions the breads will last for about a week at room temperature.
-For bread that you will eat same day or next, just leave the loaf on the cutting board with the cut end down.
+For bread that you will eat the same day or the next, just leave the loaf on the cutting board with the cut end down.
 Or keep it wrapped in a paper bag or cover loosely (not sealed) with a plastic bag.
 For longer storage, freezing is an excellent option.
 Just wrap the loaf well in a plastic bag and freeze it.
 When you remove it, let it sit in the bag until signs of water droplets all disappear.
-In any case (whether it’s been frozen or not), a loaf can be restored to virtual same-day freshness by reheating in the oven, though this is usually good only once.
-Then there’s the old reliable, the toaster, which is always a favorite at our house.
+In any case (whether it's been frozen or not), a loaf can be restored to virtual same-day freshness by reheating in the oven, though this is usually good only once.
+Then there's the old reliable, the toaster, which is always a favorite at our house.

 Refrigeration, though it does delay mold-spoilage in summer, is less preferable than freezing, since refrigerator temperatures serve to further the process of starch retrogradation that we call “staling.”